schefs/bootstrap/README.md

 - Username: admin
 - Password: `$ kops get secrets --type secret admin -oplaintext`

-this is done with security in mind preventing admin privileges strait of from authentication stage to the api server and not the dashboard.
+this is done with security in mind preventing admin privileges strait of from authentication stage to the api server and not the dashboard itself.

 ## Teardown

-    $ kops delete cluster --name schef.dev.k8s --state s3://kops-state-testing-dev --yes
+    $ kops delete cluster --yes
     $ terraform destroy